All of your giving. All in one spot.

 In 1990, almost no one sent emails outside of university networks and the military.
 Today, the world sends over 290 billion emails per day, far outpacing a simple replacement of paper mail.
 Usage has increased by an order of magnitude.
 Much like outdated mail systems of the past, charitable giving is usually lumped together into as few payments as possible to simplify record-keeping and maximize tax deduction potential.
 Small donations frequently fall through the cracks, or do not occur at all, often forgotten or thought of as not worth the effort.

 An automatic blockchain record viewable by multiple parties with practically non-existent transaction fees and near-instant clearing of funds would be an exponential improvement over the clunky and fractured system in current use.
-With a service less prone to error and more effective in almost every regard, people would feel more inclined to make smaller and more frequent donations that better fit their budget, knowing that they will receive credit for everything come tax season.
+With a service less prone to error and more effective in almost every regard, people would feel more inclined to make smaller and more frequent donations that better fit their budget, knowing that they will receive full credit come tax season.
 NGOs and emergency services would receive funding faster, improving response times and overall fundraising efforts.
-Everyone wins.

 D E F I N E